SalomePlatform/shaper/src/FeaturesPlugin/doc/smashFeature.rst

   **Smash operation**

 - **Main Objects** contains a list of objects selected in the Object Browser or in the Viewer, which will be smashed by tool objects.
-  In case if subshape from compsolid was selected then other shapes from this compsolid/compound will be cut from other objects (to avoid self intersection) and added to the result.
+  If a subshape that belongs to a compsolid/compound was selected, other shapes of this compsolid/compound will be cut from other objects (to avoid self intersection) and added to the result.
 - **Tool Objects** contains a list of objects selected in the Object Browser or in the Viewer, which will be smashed into main objects.
-  In case if subshape from compsolid/compound was selected then other shapes from this compsolid/compound will be ignored.
+  If a subshape that belongs to a compsolid/compound was selected, other shapes of this compsolid/compound will be ignored.
 - **See preview** button shows a result of the operation.

 **TUI Command**:  *model.addSmash(Part_doc, mainObjects, toolObjects)*